 - Do not sign any documents or accept payment from an insurance company without talking to your attorney.

 - If an insurance adjuster calls you to discuss what happened after a crash, the best thing you can say is: “Please talk to my attorney.”

 In a car accident or motor vehicle accident case, you may decide to settle or take the case to trial.
 This is your decision, and insurance adjusters and lawyers cannot force you to settle your case.

 You should only settle if a settlement provides you with fair compensation for your injuries.
 In many cases, a lawsuit may be necessary in order to get fair compensation for your past and future medical bills, lost time from work, and pain during recovery.
 However, a settlement may be reached even after a lawsuit has been filed.

 Lawsuits can be risky, expensive, and they may postpone your recovery by more than a year.
 But they can bring new evidence to light that increases the value of your claim.
-You can discuss the car accident report with your attorney to decide what strategy is best for your case.
+You can discuss the car accident report with your lawyer to decide what strategy is best for your case.

-As an example of the difference between what settlement damages might be compared to a trial result, Owner Brent P. Stewart was able to procure a $77,000 jury verdict in a case where there was originally only $8,000 in medical bills.**
+As an example of the difference between what settlement damages might be compared to a trial result, Owner and lawyer Brent P. Stewart was able to procure a $77,000 jury verdict in a case where there was originally only $8,000 in medical bills.*